Parking, directions, and accomodations

 Parking

 During commencements, student "S" permit areas will be open to the public at the hourly rate.
 Drivers must purchase parking from the "pay by space" dispensing machines.
-For more information about parking, visit the UC Berkeley Parking and Transportation Special Event Parking Website(external link).
+For more information about parking, visit the UC Berkeley Parking and Transportation Special Event Parking Website(external link)(link is external).

 Please also consider avoiding parking stress by using the BearTransit shuttle service.